eclipsesource/tabris-js/doc/debug.md

 If the Android Device does not show up in Chrome you can try disable and re-enable USB debugging on your device or switch between connecting it as a media device ("MTP") or Camera ("PTP").
 It can take a few seconds for the device to appear in Chrome.
 If nothing else helps use the `adb` tool (part of the [Android SDK platform tools]((https://developer.android.com/studio/releases/platform-tools.html))) and run `adb devices` to make sure the device is detected.

+In this state you are debugging the source code as it is bundled with the app.
+You can also use the developer console to load javascript files from your developer machine via `tabris serve`.
+That way you don't need to re-build the app for each change.

 ## iOS using Safari

 Developer Machine Requirements: